Assisted Installer Based Installation

 in yourvm_nodes

-section for your master hascpu_cores: 8
+section for your control plane hascpu_cores: 8

 (it is possible to adjust the memory and disk size in this section too)